zyga/lava-blackbox/README.md

 Having done that run repo sync to fetch the new repository.

-It is important to know that android-lava-blackbox runs _only_ in builds made with *TARGET_BUILD_VARIANT=tests*.
+It is important to know that lava-blackbox runs _only_ in builds made with *TARGET_BUILD_VARIANT=tests*.
 If in doubt have a look at my build scripts at http://github.com/zyga/android-build-scripts The configurations ending with -tests build the proper variant.

 Once you have a build transfer it onto your device (*make flash* if you have